Cash-strapped Venezuela cannot join COVAX vaccine program, PAHO says | Health

 The timeline has closed for Venezuela to join the COVAX facility for COVID-19 vaccines, an official with the Pan American Health Organization (PAHO) said on Tuesday, though the country was still negotiating for doses through other means.
 Venezuela, where pandemic lockdowns aggravated an already-severe economic crisis, expressed interest in joining COVAX, according Ciro Ugarte, director of health emergencies for PAHO, the regional arm of the World Health Organization (WHO).

-Being locked out of COVAX will leave Venezuela dependent on the Russian vaccine at a time when health services are collapsing, and an overall economic crisis has raised doubt about the country's capacity to conduct a vaccination campaign.
-Venezuela's Socialist Party leaders are expected during a legislative session on Tuesday to call for the release of funds frozen around the world to pay for vaccines.
-Diplomats say they do not expect those funds to be released.
+Being locked out of COVAX will leave Venezuela dependent on the Russian vaccine at a time when health services are collapsing, and the economic crisis has raised doubt about the country's capacity to conduct a vaccination campaign.
+Venezuelan Health Minister Carlos Alvarado, at a digital conference on Tuesday, blamed the United States and its allies for a "blockade" imposed on its funds, which he said totaled more than $30 billion.

-Venezuela's information ministry did not immediately reply to a request for comment.
+"At this time, we are not in a position to use them even for access to the vaccine as we have requested on many occasions," Alvarado said.
 Washington in 2019 launched a sanctions program against Venezuela that led to hundreds of millions in Venezuelan funds being frozen in bank accounts in the United States and Britain.

-Some of those funds were officially put under the control of Guaido, who has been recognized by more than 50 countries as Venezuela's legitimate president.
+Some of those funds were officially put under the control of Guaido, who more than 50 countries have recognized as Venezuela's legitimate president.
 But obtaining permits to spend the money has been complicated.
 REGIONAL SURGE

 A sustained surge in coronavirus infections in the Americas shows the region is failing to control the spread of the virus, PAHO Director Carissa Etienne told the press conference.
 The region recorded 2.5 million new COVID-19 cases and related 42,000 deaths in the last week.
 From Mexico to Chile, health systems are being strained to their limits, Etienne said.